entando/entando-docs/vuepress/docs/next/tutorials/getting-started/openshift-install.md

 # Installation on OpenShift

 ## Overview
-This tutorial shows how to manually install Entando into OpenShift 4.8.x. __Installation via the  Entando Operator is highly recommended for OpenShift 4.6+.__ See [this tutorial](./openshift-install-by-operator-hub.md) for instructions specific to the `Entando Operator in OpenShift`.
+This tutorial shows how to manually install Entando into OpenShift 4.8.x. __Installation via the  Entando Operator is highly recommended for OpenShift 4.6+.__ See the [Installation on Red Hat OpenShift using the Operator tutorial](./openshift-install-by-operator-hub.md) for specific instructions.

 ## Prerequisites
 - An OpenShift 4.8.x installation
 - The [OpenShift CLI](https://docs.openshift.com/container-platform/4.8/cli_reference/openshift_cli/getting-started-cli.html), e.g. `oc`

 ### Local Installation
-You can run OpenShift in your local development environment with Code Ready Containers (OpenShift 4.8.x).
+You can run OpenShift 4.8.x in your local development environment with Code Ready Containers (CRC).
 Use the local development version for the cluster where you intend to deploy your application.
 See <https://developers.redhat.com/products/codeready-containers/download> for more details.

 ## Create the Project
 The steps in this section require cluster admin access.
 If you are running on CRC, make sure you are using the administrator login provided when you started your local instance.